Jersey Girls

-The Jersey Girls or Jersey Widows refers to four American women who lost their husbands in the September 11 attacks.
+The Jersey Girls or Jersey Widows refers to four American women whose husbands died in the September 11 attacks.
 All four—Kristen Breitweiser, Patty Casazza, Lorie Van Auken, and Mindy Kleinberg—were residents of New Jersey, and helped lobby the U.S. government to carry out an investigation into the terrorist attacks, resulting in the formation of the 9/11 Commission and the subsequent report released by the Commission.

 Establishment of the 9/11 Commission

 Survivors and family members of the victims were the most vocal and persistent in the call for the creation of an independent commission to investigate the 9/11 attacks.
 The leaders of several 9/11 family groups began to work together to lobby political leaders.
 The Jersey Girls were part of the 9/11 Family Steering Committee, whose members were instrumental in the creation of the 9/11 Commission and in pressing the commission to oversee a thorough and credible investigation.
 According to Matthew Purdy of The New York Times: "The commission grew largely out of pressure from families of victims, including four New Jersey widows who call themselves 'the Jersey Girls.'
 It's no mistake that the White House put New Jersey's most popular politician (Tom Kean) in charge."

 Kean became the Commission's Chairman after Henry Kissinger resigned the position; according to Peter Lance, "The Jersey Girls could take some of the credit for his hasty departure."
 Van Auken told Lance:

 We were shocked.
 Kissinger had huge conflicts of interest -- major dealings with the Saudis ...
 The day before he resigned, we had a meeting with him in his office in Manhattan.
 Kristen [Breitweiser] had done impeccable research.
 She'd looked up all of his companies.
 So I asked him, 'Mr. Kissinger, do you have any Saudi clients?'
 He mumbled something.
 And then he asked if someone would pour him some coffee.
 So then I said, 'Do you happen to have any clients by the name of bin Laden?
 He almost fell off the couch.

 A few months before the Commission released its report, Kean said that the Jersey Girls "call me all the time.
 They monitor us, they follow our progress, they've provided us with some of the best questions we've asked.
 I doubt very much if we would be in existence without them."